joinpursuit/Pursuit-Core-Web/fundamentals/variables/README.md

 console.log(myNumber)
 ```
 <details>
-<summary>What do you think `myNumber` will be equal to?</summary>
+  <summary>What do you think <code>myNumber</code> will be equal to?</summary>

   When running the code above, the expression to the right of the `=` operator will first be evaluated to `10` and then assigned to the variable `myNumber`.
 We can also use the value of existing variables to create new ones.
 </details>

 ```js